apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

 binding.
 Once created, the handle starts of in the CONNECTING state and the client library tries to connect to one of the servers that make up the ZooKeeper service at which point it switches to the CONNECTED state.
-During normal operation will be in one of these two states.
+During normal operation the client handle will be in one of these two states.
 If an unrecoverable error occurs, such as session expiration or authentication failure, or if the application explicitly closes the handle, the handle will move to the CLOSED state.